espruino/BangleApps/apps/neonx/README.md

 ### Date on touch
 Shows the current date as DD MM on touch and reverts back to time after 5 seconds or with another touch.

+### Fullscreen
+Shows the watchface in fullscreen mode.
+Note: In fullscreen mode, widgets are hidden, but still loaded.